ChargePi/ChargePi-docs/docs/intro.md

 ## Initial setup

-1. Wire your hardware according to the schematics [here](hardware/hardware).
+1. Wire your hardware according to the schematics.

    *[Useful reference for Raspberry Pi](https://pinout.xyz/)*